Plycedes/hexagons/README.md

 # hexagons
-An arcade game made in 10 minutes
+An arcade game based on dodging hexagons